 The only reason my husband and I put our son through all the evaluations and therapies is so he’ll (hopefully) find it easier to navigate the world that’s geared toward the rest of us.
 Many a night I have railed against how unfair it is that the rest of us don’t have to adapt parts of our personality in order to communicate and understand him better.

-I use the quote on the T-shirt pictured with this post quite often these days, because it’s the best and shortest explanation (to date) for how I hope all people will come to understand Autism.
+I use this quote quite often these days, because it’s the best and shortest explanation (to date) for how I hope all people will come to understand Autism.
 Persons on the spectrum aren’t malfunctioning versions of the rest of us.
 Like someone for whom English is not their first language – so easy to mock and measure them by their awkward phraseology or stilted language, until you hear them in their mother tongue.

 Oh that we all might come with translators or instruction manuals for our different operating systems.